PaulineStein/jobBoard/README.md

 # JobBoard Read.me

 JobBoard is an exercice done during an exam of dev.
 It's an web app to consult job offers and aply for them, to post, modify and delete some job offers.
+This project in not finish : the search bar is not functional, the modify job also is not functional.
 The backend is composed of MongoDB and Node.js.
 The frontend of composed React.js